Corwith House, 2368 Montauk Highway, Bridgehampton. Monday through Friday, 10 a.m.-3 p.m., 631-537-1088, bridgehamptonhistoricalsociety.org

 158 Main Street, East Hampton.
 Friday through Monday, 11 a.m.-5 p.m.
 631-324-0806, guildhall.org

 Game night, last Monday of the month, 6-7:30 p.m., hosted by Noah Salaway, $10, $8 members.
-Tickets include snacks from Carissa’s Breads and Cavaniola’s Gourmet and a free drink from Montauk Brewery. • “Abstract Expressionism Revisited: Selections from the Permanent Collection” and “Joyce Kubat: My People,” opening Saturday and on view through Dec.
-30. • Concerts, tours, talks, films, and theatrical presentations are listed separately under those headings.
+Tickets include snacks from Carissa’s Breads and Cavaniola’s Gourmet and a free drink from Montauk Brewery. • “Abstract Expressionism Revisited: Selections From the Permanent Collection” and “Joyce Kubat: My People” through Dec.
+30. • “Carly Haffner: In the Woods” in the corridor gallery through Feb.
+23. • Concerts, tours, talks, films, and theatrical presentations are listed separately under those headings.

 HOME, SWEET HOME MUSEUM